founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 and digestible post.
 (And/but if you want a post that's comparing several of these MV* frameworks, you might want to check out [Steve Sanderson's "the Seven Frameworks" post][27].

+### Thomas: "Enhancing AngularJS Logging using Decorators"
+[[45][45]] \#service \#decorator \#aop

+Though he doesn't cite something like [Gechev's methods](http://blog.mgechev.com/2013/08/07/aspect-oriented-programming-with-javascript-angularjs/), Thomas describes using `$provide.decorator()` as the built-into-Angular solution for AOP.
+It's a thorough example of how using the `decorator` function to modify services in Angular.
+That being said, I have mixed feelings about the slightly more complicated (`$log.getInstance`?) version of `$log` that he ends up with.
+(As an aside: his use of RequireJS makes this not a "pure Angular" post and diminishes some of the value; although I can see _why_ he went this route, I think it adds some unnecessary overhead w/r/t/ illustrating the specific points about `decorator`.)

 ### Varwig: "AngularJS: Views vs. Directives" (2013)
 [[28][28]] \#view \#directive